 The first is numbers-focused.
 Using data from multiple sources we will identify a set of communities that we believe represent some of the most distressed communities on measures beyond just income poverty.

 But we know numbers don’t tell the whole story.
-We will identify a small subset of communities to embed graduate students in to do deep qualitative case studies.
+Graduate students will be embedded in a small subset of communities — including parts of South Carolina and Kentucky — to do deep qualitative case studies.
 These communities will be from different geographies, represent different people and different needs.
 These case studies will tell stories both of the challenges these communities face, but also the positive qualities that help families get by in those communities.
 The goal is to capture what life is like from the perspective of the residents.

 A key part of this project is that we will then create policy briefs from the qualitative research.
 What do members of these communities say would improve their lives, the lives of their children, and their communities as a whole?
 We will seek to find commonalities and differences across the sites.